 Required evidence: completed application form with certificate or letter from the training provider

-- Application for reduction in council tax - apprentices, student nurses and youth trainees Application for council tax reduction - apprentices, student nurses or youth trainee 99kb
+- Application for a council tax discount - apprentices, student nurses and youth trainees Application for a council tax discount - apprentices, student nurses or youth trainee 99kb

-A reduction can be made when there is a disabled person resident and one of the following is a feature of the home:
+A discount can be given when there is a disabled person resident and one of the following is a feature of the home:

 - a room other than a bathroom, kitchen or lavatory is used predominantly by the disabled person (e.g. an extension or existing room used for storing dialysis equipment, or a wheelchair (wheelchairs for outdoor use only are excluded) or a bedroom on the ground floor of a property with 2 or more storeys)